East Hunsbury: Community

 East Hunsbury is also home to the Grangewood Park Residents Club, a leisure complex converted from grade II listed farm buildings for the exclusive use of 265 homeowners on the Grangewood Estate (located within 'Merefield' – see above) and their invited guests.
 The leisure complex includes two licensed bar areas, tennis & squash courts.

 Schools

 There are two primary schools in the area: East Hunsbury Primary School and Simon de Senlis Primary School, which was rebuilt in 2006-8, having previously been a Lower School.
 The re-build was part of the Northampton PFI, the government's Private Funding Initiative, with the partner companies involved being Babcock & Brown Properties, Amey and Galliford Try.

 The area is in the catchment of Abbeyfield School, formerly Mereway Upper School and later Community College, located on the north side of Mere Way dual carriageway.
-It now has excellent facilities and is continuing to improve.
-Many children of secondary age also use Campion School in Bugbrooke and Caroline Chisholm School in Wootton, Northamptonshire.
+It is also the catchment for Wootton Park School which is a newly built primary and secondary school located on the south side of the Mereway dual carriageway.
+Many children of secondary age in the district go to Campion School in Bugbrooke or Caroline Chisholm School in Wootton, Northamptonshire.